joshuajosh59/community/README.md

 # community

-# Hackathons
-I have attended  40 hackathons and game jams.
-15 as a participant, 8 as a mentor/volunteer and organised 3.
+I have attended  -- hackathons and game jams. -- as a participant, -- as a mentor/volunteer and organised --.
 Here is a list of all of them:

 | Name          | Role          | Info  |
 |:------------- |:------------- |:----- |